The Role Responsibilities Strategy

 - Collaborative - to work in partnership with stakeholders to 'get things done', fulfilling the Job Purpose

-- Minimum of Fresh Graduate with relevant experience gained either in banking, treasury or accounting environment
+- Minimum years' of relevant experience gained either in banking, treasury or accounting environment

 - Strong analytical ability, focused on the assessment and calibration of credit risk

 - Strong verbal and written communication skills (in English), with proven ability to work across cultures and within a dynamic environment